 What to do?

 The nearby park Buttes Chaumont is located at 1 rue Botzaris 75019.
-Relax and enjoy this chilled out park which has the least amount of tourists giving a true authentic Parisian experience.
+Relax and enjoy this chilled out park which has the least amount of tourists giving a truly authentic Parisian experience.

 “Le Pavillon du Lac” within the Park will take care of your hunger pangs, rest assured.
 It is a modern day restaurant where everything is homemade, seasonal and delicious.
 The chef is creative with food and gives a country feel to this restaurant right in the middle of the city.
 There is even an express menu for only 15.5 euros!